kiafas-k/corpus/README.md

 <PATH>/bin/python3 <PATH>/webface/server.py
 ```

-Webface uses the Python's HTTPServer library and it serves for ever on port 8000.
+Webface uses the Python's HTTPServer library and it serves for ever.
 If you want to stop the server you have to do it manualy.